mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rir-ghpython.md

 ## Handling Transactions

-To effectively create new transactions and handle the changes to your model in Grasshopper python components, use the try-except block example below:
+To effectively create new transactions and handle the changes to your model in Grasshopper python components, use the with pattern example below:

 {% highlight python %}
 # create and start the transaction
-t = DB.Transaction(doc, '<give a descriptive name to your transaction>') t.Start()
+with DB.Transaction(doc, '<give a descriptive name to your transaction>') as t:
-try:
+    t.Start()
     # change Revit document here
     # commit the changes after all changes has been made
     t.Commit()
-except Exception as txn_err:
-    # if any errors happen while changing the document, an exception is thrown
-    # make sure to print the exception message for debugging
-    show_error(txn_err)
-    # and rollback the changes made before error
-    t.RollBack()
 {% endhighlight %}

 ## Inspecting Revit